Making Connections: Implementation and Integration

 Making Connections describes how Puberty: The Wonder Years connects to important health and education initiatives, including the National Health Education Standards, National Sexuality Education Standards, Common Core Standards, Healthy People 2020, Search Institute Developmental Assets, and youth risk behaviors.

-Links to the National Health Education Standards
+Making Connections to the National Health Education Standards

 To promote educational achievement for students and improved health in the United States, national standards have been developed to foster health literacy.
 Health literacy is defined as “the capacity of individuals to obtain, interpret and understand basic health information and services and the competence to use such information and services in ways that enhance health.”

 A health literate person has the following characteristics:

 - Critical thinker and problem solver

 - Self-directed learner